kubernetes/enhancements/keps/sig-node/2625-cpumanager-policies-thread-placement/README.md

 With `threads_per_cpu` is typical 2 on x86_64 with SMT enabled - but this number is not fixed and can change in future hardware implementation.

-In order to make the resource reporting consistent, and avoiding cascading changes in the system, we enforce the request constraints ad admission time.
+In order to make the resource reporting consistent, and avoiding cascading changes in the system, we enforce the request constraints at admission time.
 This approach follows what the Topology Manager already does.

 ### Alternatives